dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 ![](./images/monitoringenvironments/creteEnvCMC.png)

-6. Access your new environment by clicking on it's name in CMC and then Go to environment
+6. Access your new environment by clicking on its name in CMC and then Go to environment
 7. Verify your new envNumber,  envID and envTokenManagementToken have been set as environment variables in postman

 ![](./images/monitoringenvironments/creteEnvEnvVars.png)